College of Arts and Sciences

 A student, in consultation with the undergraduate advisor, may choose to focus on a specialized area of Spanish.

-Latin American Culture Studies specialization - Fall 2018 course requirements
+Latin American Culture Studies specialization - Spring 2019 course requirements

 An interdisciplinary planned curriculum of studies on Latin America.

 Students choosing the Latin American culture studies specialization must fulfill the Spanish language requirement by completing Spanish at the 3510 level or demonstrating competency in the Spanish language — e.g., by completing intensive Spanish language and culture courses through the abroad program in Mexico.

 Minor (21 hours)